scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 ## Deep linking

-Say you'd like to allow for deep-linking into your posts.
-There's a great plugin for [`markdown-it`](https://github.com/markdown-it/markdown-it) to generate anchors for each header: [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor).
+Say you'd like to allow for deep-linking into your posts ([like this](/static-site-generation-with-gatsby-js/#getting-started)).
+First, there's a great plugin for [`markdown-it`](https://github.com/markdown-it/markdown-it) to generate anchors for each header: [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor).

 Sadly, without Gatsby's [forthcoming plugin system (slide 25)](http://www.slideshare.net/kylemathews/presentation-on-gatsby-to-sf-static-web-tech-meetup), I need to maintain my own local fork to change how markdown is generated.
 The good news is that it's really quite painless with [npm scripts](https://docs.npmjs.com/misc/scripts) and an [`npm link`](https://docs.npmjs.com/cli/link) command on both sides.